Adib234/shopify-fall-2021/README.md

 > Only after generating 1 billion UUIDs every second for the next 100 years, the probability of creating just one duplicate would be about 50%.
 The probability of one duplicate would be about 50% if every person on earth owns 600 million UUIDs.

-# What I used
+## What I used

-- FastAPI for backend framework, PostgreSQL for database, SQLAlchemy for ORM
+- FastAPI for backend framework, PostgreSQL for database, SQLAlchemy for ORM, databases for asynchronous query building, pytest-asyncio and httpx for asynchronous testing